Posts

 Image

-Yes, it is!
+Yes, it is a bug!
 This can be easily demonstrated by visualizing the velocity field directly in Fluent instead of the Results module, where no kind of boundary layer (BL) appears: Video: A visualization bug in the Results module for an inviscid simulation (version: 2024 R2).
 However, this bug is only present for simulations performed directly by the native inviscid model.
 Note that not only the lower limit for visualization is affected, but also the maximum (by almost 2 m/s), as if they were two different simulations.
 At this point, I will not go deeper into this subject, as trying to find the error in the error is nonsense.
 Even for an AoA case (3 degrees; not converged solution) such a BL evolution remains (see Fig. 4), while in Fluent it does not.
 I will probably contact someone who can help me understand what is happening with such results...who cares, nobody performs inviscid simulations nowadays!
 Fig. 4 Velocity contours for the AoA=3 deg. case; a modeled BL is also present.
-As I jus...
+As...

 An 'inviscid' boundary layer!
 Is this a bug?!
 (Part 1)